microsoft/OMS-Agent-for-Linux/docs/Troubleshooting.md

    * If this command fails run the following command `sudo su omsagent -c 'python /opt/microsoft/omsconfig/Scripts/PerformRequiredConfigurationChecks.py'`.
 This command forces the omsconfig agent to talk to the OMS Portal Service and retrieve latest configuration.

 **Background:** Instead of the OMS Agent for Linux user running as a privileged user, `root` - The OMS Agent for Linux runs as the `omsagent` user.
 In most cases explicit permission must be granted to this user in order for certain files to be read.
-* To grant permission to `omsagent` user run the following commands
+For custom log collection, read permission is required.
+To grant permission to `omsagent` user run the following commands:
  * Add the `omsagent` user to specific group `sudo usermod -a -G <GROUPNAME> <USERNAME>`
- * Grant universal read access to the required file `sudo chmod -R ugo+rx <FILE DIRECTORY>`
+ * Grant owner read access to the required file `sudo chmod -R ugo+rx <FILE DIRECTORY>`
+ * Restart the omsagent service: `sudo /opt/microsoft/omsagent/bin/service_control restart`

 * There is a known issue with a Race Condition in OMS Agent for Linux version <1.1.0-217.
 After updating to the latest agent run the following command to get the latest version of the output plugin
  * `sudo cp /etc/opt/microsoft/omsagent/sysconf/omsagent.conf /etc/opt/microsoft/omsagent/<workspace id>/conf/omsagent.conf`